What you need on your CBD labels and packaging

 Please note: The suggestions above are just guidelines.
 You should consult all federal, state, and local regulations that pertain to your CBD product before completing your labels.

 Avery offers a huge catalog of CBD labels that are easy to order online.
 You can simply personalize and order professionally printed CBD labels by the roll or by the sheet.
 Or you can order blank CBD labels by the sheet that you can print from a laser or inkjet printer.

 Find the right material for your CBD including waterproof and CBD oil-resistant films, metallics, glossy, clear, and many more.
 Also, Avery offers thermal transfer roll labels that are available in white, chrome, and metallic film.

 You can easily create and order your CBD labels to your exact specifications, all online.
-We can print your barcodes or QR codes or custom compliance labels for your specific state.
+You can also generate barcodes and QR codes or custom compliance labels for your specific state.
 Just customize with your compliance needs and order.